vim4us/blog/README.md

-# blog
+# Vim4US | Blog
-Vim4US | Blog and related resources
+Blog and related resources

 ## 👋 Hi there!
 Thanks for visiting this page
 We are Vim4Us, a project proudly supported by [HildenCo Software](//www.hildenco.com).